zero1limited/mkdocs-extension-guides/docs/magento-extensions/index.md

 ```
 The composer name you need to enter above in replacement to PACKAGE-NAME is listed on your purchased packages page https://extensions.zero1.co.uk/packages/

+## Manual Installation

+If you need to manually install the extension (in app/code) please contact us via support@zero1.co.uk for assistance.